On weakly and strongly popular rankings: Introduction

 A straightforward option would be to require only a \emph{simple majority}, this is, a majority of the \emph{non-abstaining} voters, to profit from switching to $\sigma$ from~$\pi$.
 Excluding the abstaining voters in a pairwise majority voting rule is common practice~\cite{DE10}.
-It is also analogous to the classical popularity notion in the matching literature~\cite{AIKM07,Man13,Cse17}.
+It is also analogous to the classical popularity notion in the matching literature~\cite{AIKM07}.
 In this paper, we propose an alternative definition of a popular ranking.
-We define $\pi$ to be a \emph{simply popular ranking} if for every ranking $\sigma$, at least half of the non-abstaining voters prefer $\pi$ to~$\sigma$.
+We define $\pi$ to be a \emph{strongly popular ranking} if for every ranking $\sigma$, at least half of the non-abstaining voters prefer $\pi$ to~$\sigma$.
 This means that switching from $\pi$ to $\sigma$ would harm at least as many voters as it would benefit.
+The weaker notion of a popular ranking as defined by van Zuylen et al.~\cite{VSW14} is then defined here as a \emph{weakly popular ranking}.